Ashwathnarayanar-tech/sub-menu/README.md

 Add "echidna.sub-menu":"0.x" in your store theme dependancies.

 step2
-Add "sub-menu-account" block, in page where you want to display two column layout.
+Add "sub-menu-account" block, in page where you want to display a accordion for displaying sub-menus.

 step3
 Declare the block with props as shown below: